 No more dry fingertips!

-Have you ever made lotion bars?
-What do you think of them?
+Have you ever made your own lotion bars?